Dhaka: Cityscape

 Except Old Dhaka, which is an old bazaar-style neighbourhood, the layout of the city follows a grid pattern with organic development influenced by traditional South Asian as well as Middle Eastern and Western patterns.
 Growth of the city is largely unplanned and is focused on the northern regions and around the city centre, where many of the more affluent neighbourhoods may be found.
 Most of the construction in the city consists of concrete high-rise buildings.
 Middle-class and upper-class housing, along with commercial and industrial areas, occupy most of the city.
 However, nearly one third of Dhaka's population lives in slums, as of 2016 (see below).

 Dhaka does not have a well-defined central business district.
 Old Dhaka is the historic commercial centre, but most development has moved to the north.
 In 1985, the area around Motijheel was considered the "modern" CBD, while by 2005 Gulshan was considered the "newest" part of the CBD.
 Many Bangladeshi government institutions can be found in Motijheel, Segunbagicha, Tejgaon, Karwan Bazar, and Sher-e-Bangla Nagar.

 Much activity is centred around a few large roads, where road laws are rarely obeyed and street vendors and beggars are frequently encountered.

 For much of recent history, Dhaka was characterized by roadside markets and small shops that sold a wide variety of goods.
 Recent years have seen the widespread construction of shopping malls.
-Two of the largest shopping malls in the city and the wider South Asian region are the Jamuna Future Park and Bashundhara City.
+Three of the largest shopping malls in the city and the wider South Asian region are the Jamuna Future Park, Centrepoint and Bashundhara City.